gbv/paia/paia.md

 ## Request and response format

-Each PAIA method is identified by an URL and a HTTP verb (either HTTP GET or HTTP POST).
+Each PAIA method is identified by an URL and a HTTP verb (GET or POST).
+Method calls expect a set of request parameters and return a JSON object.

+The special request parameter [`access token`](#access-tokens-and-scopes) can be sent either as HTTP query parameter or in a HTTP request header.

 For POST methods a request body MUST be included in JSON format in UTF-8.
 A Content-Type request header MUST be sent with `application/json;
 charset=utf-8` or `application/json`.
 A PAIA auth server MAY additionally accept URL-encoded HTTP POST request bodies with content type `application/x-www-form-urlencoded`.

-In addition there is the special request parameter `access_token` for an [access token](#access-tokens-and-scopes), which can be sent either as HTTP query parameter or in a HTTP request header.

 The HTTP response content type of a PAIA response is a JSON object (HTTP header `Content-Type: application/json`), optionally wrapped as JSONP (HTTP header